-Long-Term Debt - At the end of the current fiscal year, the District had total debt outstanding of approximately \$2.8 million.
-The District's long-term debt decreased by almost \$0.2 million due to normal, scheduled principal payments for 2020.
+Long-Term Debt - At the end of the current fiscal year, the District had total debt outstanding of approximately \$3.3 million.
+The District's long-term debt increased by almost \$0.5 million due to normal, scheduled principal payments for 2021 that were offset by the issuance of debt in the current year.